fengxuanrui/fengxuanrui.github.io/_pages/about.md

 Preprints
 ======
+· With Zhenfu Wang, Kac's Program for the Landau Equation. [arXiv](https://arxiv.org/abs/2506.14309)

 · With Shuzhe Cai, Yun Gong and Zhenfu Wang, Propagation of Chaos for 2D Log Gas on the Whole Space. [arXiv](https://arxiv.org/abs/2411.14777)

 · With Zhenfu Wang, Quantitative Propagation of Chaos for 2D Viscous Vortex Model with General Circulations on the Whole Space. [arXiv](https://arxiv.org/abs/2411.14266)